GuideDesigner/DGD-Cas9/Accessory/README.md

 # Accessory files of DGD
-This segment explains the different code used for developing
+This segment explains the different code used for developing.
+Tha accessory files of DGD conist of different codes, used for developing features relevant for both target sequence and spacer-scaffold information.
+This section is useful for developers who would like to use the programm for their research and interest

 ## targetsequence
 - Take input as fasta file